 getfiles.app

-Create a temporary upload page in 10 seconds.
-No Google account required — files are stored on the server and you download them as a ZIP.
-Simple, fast, and designed for exactly this use case.
+Create a temporary upload page - no Google account required on either side.
+Files are stored on the server, not in your cloud quota, and you download them as a ZIP.
+Designed for exactly this use case.

 Dropbox File Requests